 Why You Should Try the Clean Grip Snatch

-Snatches are hard enough as is—combining dynamic, explosive strength, speed, and timing with a mobility challenge for every major joint in your body.
+Snatches are hard enough as is — combining dynamic, explosive strength, speed, and timing with a mobility challenge for every major joint in your body.
 It can take years for an average athlete to get decently confident with full snatches and even then they’ll probably never reach elite Olympic caliber.

-Experiment with this Hybrid Olympic Lift
+Combine the Snatch and Clean with This Hybrid Olympic Lift

 A close grip or clean grip snatch is exactly that: a snatch performed with your grip at a narrower width instead of the standard wide grip.
 Your hands hold the bar at just outside shoulder width, like the grip you’d use for a clean and jerk.

 So what’s the point?
 To make an already challenging movement even meaner?
 We love to see it.

 Weightlifting coaches don’t often program clean grip snatches as something to hammer and get really good at.
 They seem to be mostly for fun, but they actually do have a few benefits as a weightlifting drill.

 - Work on massive hip extension to get the bar as high as possible